andradehenrique/snap-forge/README.md

 - **Resize images**: Resize with custom dimensions.
 - **Complete processing**: A single script that runs all the above operations in sequence.
 - **Add watermark to video**: Overlays an video as a watermark.
+- **Extract thumbnail of video**: Generate a thumbnail in webp of video.

 ## Repository Structure